 At the time of permit submittal, you are required to submit plans and other documentation to the Building Division.
-Checklists are available at the permit counter to inform you or your representative of the minimum documentation and plan requirements for submittal of typical new construction.
-Violations are type 7, but the checklist relevant to each individual permit varies with the scoped work.
+Checklists are available at the permit counter to inform you of the minimum documentation and plan requirements for typical new construction.
+Violations are Type 7, but the checklist relevant to each individual permit application varies with the scope of work.

 At a minimum, you will have to submit these documents and construction plans to obtain permits.
-The code makes it necessary for many improvements to be designed by a professional architect or engineer, licensed in the State of Florida.
-In addition, because your improvement was constructed or installed without being inspected during construction, you have an added burden.
+State Statutes require many improvements to be designed by a professional architect or engineer, licensed in the State of Florida.
+Because the improvement was constructed or installed without being inspected during construction, you have an added burden.

-Any component(s) of the work that is covered, enclosed or otherwise inaccessible (and that typically required an inspection) will necessitate the services of a design professional.
+Any component(s) of the work that is covered, enclosed or otherwise inaccessible (and that typically require an inspection) will necessitate the services of a design professional.
 The design professional must certify those components for compliance with all State and County codes, as well as compliance with the "as-built" drawings prepared by the professional.